nxskok/pasias/docs/24-pcfa.md

 For us, in this problem, though, we need the wide format.

 (b) There are some missing values among these responses.
-We are going to eliminate all the individuals with any missing values (since `princomp` can't handle them).
+Eliminate all the individuals with any missing values (since `princomp` can't handle them).

 Solution